wso2/docs-open-banking/en/docs/develop/consent-amendment-history.md

 - `consentReceipt`: new consent receipt
 - `consentValidityTime`: new consent validity time
 - `authID`: authorization ID of the user who invoked the amendment
-- `accountIDsMapWithPermissions`: accounts IDs with relative permissions
+- `accountIDsMapWithPermissions`: accounts IDs with relevant permissions
 - `newConsentStatus`: new consent status
-- `consentAttributes`: new consent attributes key and values map
+- `consentAttributes`: new consent attributes in a key value map
 - `userID`: user ID of the user who invoked the amendment to create audit record
 - `additionalAmendmentData`: a data map to pass any additional data that needs to be amended in the consent
     - Following 2 data attributes with the respective key values can be passed in `additionalAmendmentData`.
 However, if no additional data is available for the amendment, keep this map empty.
         1. Additional Authorization Resources
+            - Key: user ID (for each Authorization Resource in the map)
             - Value: a map of Authorization Resources
-            - Key: user ID (for each Authorization Resource in the map)

         2. Additional Mapping Resources
+            - Key: user ID (for each mapping resources List in the map)
             - Value: a map of mapping resources List
-            - Key: user ID (for each mapping resources List in the map)

 ### storeConsentAmendmentHistory method